Tangerine-Community/Tangerine/docs/data-collector/deployment.md

 **Wait.**

 <img src="../media/image77.png" width="570">

 The process of building the apk can take a couple of minutes.
 Please be patient and don't navigate away from the page.
 Once it has completed you will see a screen like the one below presenting a link for you to download.
-YOu can now download this APK file and install it on a tablet.
+You can now download this APK file and install it on a tablet.

 <img src="../media/image78.png" width="570">

 Using the same steps you can create a Test release.
 We recommend that you use Test releases only for testing purposes and always install live releases on data collection tablets.
 This is true even for your assessor's training.
 Once you install a Live release on the data collector's tablet you will be able to push updates to this tablet.

 !!!
 Warning
      Every time an instrument/form is changed, added, or deleted from the group, it is necessary to create a release and alert each tablet user to use the "Check for Update" option in order to update their application.